emmymarysia/GoLocal/README.md

 **Required Must-have Stories**

-Register new user
+-Register new user
-Login
+-Login
-Explore/search map
+-Explore/search map
-List of user-created guides for specific interests/locations Profile page users can customize with their interests, and that will display guides they’ve created Page to create a guide (title it, add locations and descriptions) View the attributes of a specific business
+-List of user-created guides for specific interests/locations -Profile page users can customize with their interests, and that will display guides they’ve created -Page to create a guide (title it, add locations and descriptions) -View the attributes of a specific business
-Complete view of a specific guide when clicked
+-Complete view of a specific guide when clicked

 **Optional Nice-to-have Stories**

-Add overlay to map to display icons specific to type of location (food, hike, clothes, etc.)
+-Add overlay to map to display icons specific to type of location (food, hike, clothes, etc.)
-Be able to filter/search the map based on a specific product you’re looking to buy and attributes of a business (eco friendly, etc.)
+-Be able to filter/search the map based on a specific product you’re looking to buy and attributes of a business (eco friendly, etc.)
-Create plans for a trip/day out that you can add friends on the app to Users can post photos of places they visit using their phone camera Create an events calendar, and add events (like farmers markets or concerts) to the map
+-Create plans for a trip/day out that you can add friends on the app to -Users can post photos of places they visit using their phone camera -Create an events calendar, and add events (like farmers markets or concerts) to the map

 ### 2. Screen Archetypes

-Login/Register
+-**Login/Register**
-Register new user
+-Register new user
-Login
+-Login
-Map view
+-**Map view**
-Explore/search map
+-Explore/search map
-Overlay to display icons
+-Overlay to display icons
-Filter the map based on specific products
+-Filter the map based on specific products
-Stream
+-**Stream**
-List of user-created guides for specific interests/locations Profile
+-List of user-created guides for specific interests/locations -**Profile**
-Profile page
+-Profile page
-Creation
+-**Creation**
-Page to create a guide
+-Page to create a guide
-Create plans for a trip with friends
+-Create plans for a trip with friends
-Users can post photos of places they visit using their phone camera Detail
+-Users can post photos of places they visit using their phone camera -**Detail**
-View the attributes of a specific business
+-View the attributes of a specific business
-Complete view of a specific guide when clicked Calendar
+-Complete view of a specific guide when clicked -**Calendar**
-Events calendar
+-Events calendar

 ### 3. Navigation